binnes/cloud-native-toolkit/docs/localCloudNativeToolkit.md

 ### DNS - Name resolution

 When you deploy workloads on a cloud your browser and clients of the workloads need to be able to reach the workloads.
 Facilities like the Ingress controller within the cloud infrastructure will route traffic within the cloud, but a browser still needs to be able to get to the cloud.
-On the public cloud the Internet DNS service manages this, but such services are not available when running locally, unless you setup and configure your own DNS server.
+With public cloud hosted services, the Internet DNS service enables name resolution to an IP address, but such services are not available for local kubernetes clusters, unless you setup and configure your own DNS server or manually configure mappings for all services on your workstation.

-To overcome this issue the [**nip.io**](https://nip.io) is used by the project.
-This does require an outbound internet connection to work, but solves name resolution issues for workloads deployed to a local cloud infrastructure.
-The service works by including the IP address in the URL.
+To overcome this issue the [**nip.io**](https://nip.io) name resolution service is used by the project.
+This does require an outbound internet connection to work, but solves name resolution issues for workloads deployed to a local kubrnetes cluster.

+The service works by including the cluster IP address in the URL.
 Service URLs need to be in the form of <service name>.<ip address>.nip.io and they will resolve the to IP address included in the URL.

-This project sets the cluster domain to <minikube ip address>.nip.io, so all ingress hostnames will have a valid nip.io format.
+This project sets the cluster domain to <minikube ip address>.nip.io, so all ingress hostnames will have a valid nip.io format and all will resolve to the kubernetes IP address.

-If you need to run in a disconnected environment then a DNS server, such as **dnsmasq** needs to be installed and configured in the local network.
+If you need to run in a disconnected environment then a DNS server, such as **dnsmasq** needs to be installed and configured in your local network/workstation.

 !!! note
     This is on the todo list to provide instructions to implement local DNS